Stock Exchange: Handling A Trading Loss

 J: What do we have for this week?

-Road Runner: I have once again discovered my favorite chart pattern NetEase.
-Here is the rising channel and the current position at the bottom.
+Road Runner: I have once again discovered my favorite chart pattern NetEase (NASDAQ:NTES).
+Here is the rising channel and the current position at the bottom:

-RR: I suppose you will once again invoke Chuck Carnevale and F.A.S.T. graphs.
+RR: I suppose you will once again invoke Chuck Carnevale and F.A.S.T.
+Graphs.

 J: Naturally.
 This time you have some support from the master instead of that silly coyote.
 It could be a good entry point for long-term investors, as well as a potential trade.